JustDani-1/ChemGridML/README.md

 # ChemGridML: A small framework for high-throughput molecular ML experiments on SGE clusters

-This project originated from my internship "Leveraging computational chemistry to optimise Machine Learning Models in Drug Discovery" at the UCL School of Pharmacy
+This project originated from my internship "Leveraging computational chemistry to optimise Machine Learning Models in Drug Discovery" at the UCL School of Pharmacy.

+Its purpose is to provide an easy-to-use interface for molecular machine learning, supporting both local execution and SGE-based HPC systems (developed using UCL's Myriad cluster).
+A collection of molecular featurization methods and ML models are included, with code designed to be easily extensible.
+The cluster acceleration enables systematic exploration of many feature-model combinations to improve performance for a given dataset.

 ## Setup

 ### Environment

-There are two possbile ways to created the cuda environment needed:
+There are two possbile ways to created the conda environment needed:

 #### Option 1: Create environment from file